 (2) Go south to North Ave. and:

 (a) Take North Ave. to Mayfair Mall.
-Take the 104th St (the road bordering the eastern edge of Mayfair) north to Center and continue west on Center into Brookfield (very low traffic).
+Take 104th St (the road bordering the eastern edge of Mayfair) north to Center and continue west on Center into Brookfield (very low traffic).

 (b) Continue west on North Ave. into Brookfield.